rajatkarnwaldigital-hash/ecom/README.md

 Hook format: "balancecoffee.co.uk/collections is titled 'Collections' — a page that should be targeting 'specialty coffee beans uk' (4,400 searches/month) is giving Google nothing to rank it on."

+### Signal 5 — Google Merchant Center (GMC)
+Checks whether the company appears in Google Shopping using SEMrush's domain_shopping endpoint.
+If the domain has zero Shopping keywords, they're almost certainly not in Google Merchant Center — meaning no product listings with images, prices, and ratings appear when people search for what they sell.
+GMC is also the primary way brands appear in Google's AI-generated answers.
+Automatically skipped for Baltic countries (Estonia, Latvia, Lithuania) where Google Shopping is not available.

 ---

 ## Validation logic (why this matters)